zcorpan/html-parser-book/manuscript/parser.md

 Start tag (p), character (H), character (e), character (l), character (l), character (o), end tag (p), end-of-file.

 This book contains a number of quizzes, which you should be able to answer with the information in this book.
-These quizzes originally took place on Twitter.
-Here is the first quiz in this book:
+These quizzes originally took place on X. Here is the first quiz in this book:

-> [\#HTMLQuiz](https://twitter.com/RReverser/status/727927455315599360) (don't cheat!): What kind of node will be inserted into the body for such contents?
+> [\#HTMLQuiz](https://x.com/RReverser/status/727927455315599360) (don't cheat!): What kind of node will be inserted into the body for such contents?
 >
 > ```html
 > <body></хелоу></body>